 Any drink that stains your teeth will stain the clear plastic as well.
 Not only that, but tartar quickly builds up on the surface.

-The sugar and acidity in sodas and some juices is horrible for teeth to begin with.
+The sugar and acidity in sodas and some juices are horrible for teeth to begin with.
 The sugar invites tooth decay, and the acid content wears down tooth enamel.
 Allowing these liquids to linger between the plastic trays and the surface of your teeth is just asking for trouble.

 Always remove your trays to brush and floss your teeth.
 Thoroughly follow your doctor’s instructions for cleaning your trays separately.